elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-are-atomic-propositions-identified-in-logical-statements.md

 url: /learn/mathematics/questions/how-are-atomic-propositions-identified-in-logical-statements
 score: -1.0
 related_article1:
-    id: 170203
+    id: 170215
+    title: >-
-    title: What are the commutative laws in propositional logic and how are they applied?
+        What is the structure of propositional arguments and how are hypotheses involved?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-commutative-laws-in-propositional-logic-and-how-are-they-applied
+    url: /learn/mathematics/questions/what-is-the-structure-of-propositional-arguments-and-how-are-hypotheses-involved
 related_article2:
-    id: 170214
+    id: 170212
-    title: How can logical arguments be translated from English to logical form?
+    title: >-
+        State De Morgan’s Laws and provide an example of their application.
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-logical-arguments-be-translated-from-english-to-logical-form
+    url: /learn/mathematics/questions/state-de-morgans-laws-and-provide-an-example-of-their-application
 related_article3:
-    id: 170210
+    id: 170217
-    title: Explain the concept of negation and its application in logical statements.
+    title: >-
+        What is a logical implication and how is it used in logical arguments?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-concept-of-negation-and-its-application-in-logical-statements
+    url: /learn/mathematics/questions/what-is-a-logical-implication-and-how-is-it-used-in-logical-arguments
 related_article4:
-    id: 170206
+    id: 170215
+    title: >-
-    title: What are the different types of logical operators and their functions?
+        What is the structure of propositional arguments and how are hypotheses involved?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-different-types-of-logical-operators-and-their-functions
+    url: /learn/mathematics/questions/what-is-the-structure-of-propositional-arguments-and-how-are-hypotheses-involved
 related_article5:
     id: 170204
+    title: >-
-    title: Explain the associative laws with an example.
+        Explain the associative laws with an example.
     subject: Mathematics
     url: /learn/mathematics/questions/explain-the-associative-laws-with-an-example
 ---